the-engine-room/library/_posts/2015-12-07-microtasking.md

 ### Attracting Volunteers

+Positioning a project early to attract volunteers will increase the quantity and quality of work that can ultimately be microtasked.

 * __Altruistic motivations.__ Interviewees said that most volunteers were mainly motivated by the idea of helping or making an authentic contribution to an organisation’s work.
 Interestingly, Tomnod said that they had found the quality of data submitted by volunteers was “far superior” to the data from paid contributions (from the digital labour service Mechanical Turk): “People who are engaged are doing it because they want to.
 We find again and again that they’re much more motivated.”
 * __Communicate how the data will be used.__ Almost all projects said that it is essential to make it clear who the end user of the data is, and how they will use the volunteers’ data in their work.
 “The biggest thing that drives engagement is knowing that there is somebody at the end of the tunnel – and not too far from the end – who really wants that data.”
 * __Supporting the volunteer community.__ Interviewees suggested that those end users need to play a prominent, active role in any online community that the project creates.
 Whether that is newsletters, blogs, social media or online forums.
 Key elements of this role were making themselves available for questions from volunteers and providing feedback on how the data would be used to help them.